Father Arrested in Bulandshahr for Allegedly Killing Daughter Over Stolen Candy

-A Bulandshahr man faces arrest after allegedly beating his 12-year-old daughter to death for reportedly stealing candy, sparking outrage and a police investigation into this tragic incident.
+A Bulandshahr man faces arrest after allegedly beating his daughter to death for stealing candy, highlighting the tragic consequences of disproportionate punishment and raising concerns about child safety.

 Key Points

-- A man in Bulandshahr was arrested for allegedly beating his 12-year-old daughter to death.
+- A man in Bulandshahr, Uttar Pradesh, was arrested for allegedly beating his 12-year-old daughter to death.

 - The incident occurred after the daughter was accused of stealing a packet of candy from a local grocery store.